 In fact, not only are compression tights beneficial on the court, but they’ve also proven helpful in both pre and post activity.

 The compressive pressure applied by the garment improves your circulation, which assists in warming up your muscles pre-activity and aids in muscle recovery post-activity.

 Note, however, that compression garments with heavy pressure should only be worn in moderation or at the direction of your doctor, physical therapist, or other healthcare provider.

 Such products will signal to the purchaser that they’re not intended for the average user.

 Tights aren’t the only compression garments that you’ll see basketball players utilizing on the court.
 Compression sleeves are a staple on players nowadays and for good reason.

 And for more on picking out a great pair of compression tights, check out our Comprehensive Guide to Compression Tights.
-We cover all of the most common questions surrounding the wear, fit, and use of compression tights.
+We cover all of the most common questions surrounding wear, fit, and use.